Quantum Logic and Meaning: Introduction

 \section{Introduction}

-The transition from classical physics to quantum mechanics (QM) requires, as is well known, that the commutativity of operators that are taken to represent quantum observables be dropped.
-This motivated Birkhoff and von Neumann's project ``to discover what logical structure one may hope to find in physical theories which, like quantum mechanics, do not conform to classical logic.''
-(Birkhoff and von Neumann 1936, 823) The transition to QM, they argued, suggests a replacement of classical logic (CL) by a non-distributive quantum logic (QL) within the quantum domain.
-Later, once Putnam enrolled QL in the service of realist metaphysics, which he thought would require a revision of CL by dropping the distributive law (Putnam 1968), Geoffrey Hellman proved that some QL connectives are not truth-functional, which he took to support the view that the meaning of those connectives is different than that of their CL counterparts (Hellman 1980).
-This backed an earlier claim made by Arthur Fine, that it is not the \textit{classical} distributive law that is dropped in QM, and thus the transition in physics does not require a revision of logic (Fine 1972).
-Rather than a revision of CL, QL is therefore just an alternative logic, exactly as Birkhoff and von Neumann seem to have intended it.
+Recall that Birkhoff and von Neumann motivated their project ``to discover what logical structure one may hope to find in physical theories which, like quantum mechanics, do not conform to classical logic'' (Birkhoff and von Neumann 1936, 823) by their realization that the transition from classical physics to quantum mechanics (QM) requires that the commutativity of operators representing quantum observables be dropped.
+This transition, they argued, indicates that within the quantum domain classical logic (CL) must be replaced by a non-distributive quantum logic (QL).
+Putnam then argued that this QL is demanded by metaphysical realism, and more precisely by a realist interpretation of QM that does not postulate, say, hidden variables (Putnam 1968).
+He clearly emphasized that it is the \textit{classical} distributive law that must be dropped in QM.
+Arthur Fine responded that it is \textit{not} the classical distributive law that is dropped in QM - there is no clash between quantum non-distributivity and classical distributivity - so, as a consequence, the transition in physics does not require a revision of CL (Fine 1972).
+Geoffrey Hellman (1980) attempted to rigorously justify this intuitive response by proving that some QL-connectives are not truth-functional, which he took to support the view that the meaning of those connectives is different than that of their CL counterparts.
+Rather than a revision, QL is therefore presumably just a replacement of CL, exactly as Birkhoff and von Neumann appear to have intended it.